SthephanShinkufag/atomboard/README.md

    - Admin, moderators and janitors can replace thumbnails of attached files by `spoiler.png` file.
    - Admin, moderators and janitors can post with red name when logged in.
    - Admin, moderators and janitors can post using raw HTML
-   - You can set list of moderators and janitors.
+   - You can set up list of moderators and janitors.
-   - Moderation log.
+   - Moderation logs.
  - Text formatting:
    - Markup buttons under the text area in postform.
    - bbcode formatting (multiline text and nested tags), wakabamark.